Max Leo Goldman

 - American Philological Association

 - Race and Ethnicity in the Classical World: An Anthology of Sources.
 Edited and translated by RF Kennedy, ML Goldman, and CS Roy.
-(Forthcoming, Hackett USA).
+(2013, Hackett USA).

 - "Aeschylus in Roman Republican Drama" Brill's Companion to the Reception of Aeschylus ed.
 Kennedy (Brill, under contract).